FractalFir/rustc_codegen_clr/README.md

 ### Q: Compatibility?

-**A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the Mono and CoreCLR (more commonly known as simply the .NET runtime).
-It should work on other platforms, but it is not guaranteed.
+**A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the CoreCLR runtime (more commonly known as simply the .NET runtime), on .NET 8.
+It should work on other platforms, but it is not guaranteed.*

+### Q: Whata about Mono?
-**A** The support for the Mono runtime is not as good as it could be.
-Due to not supported features and differences, 128-bit integers and checked 64-bit integer arithmetic are not supported on Mono.
+**A** *The support for the Mono runtime is not as good as it could be.
+Due to not supported features and differences, 128-bit integers and checked 64-bit integer arithmetic are not supported on Mono.*
+*Aligned allocators(__rust_alloc) and certain intrinsics are also not supported.
+I plan to expand support for Mono, but my resources are limited.*

 ### Q: Are there any issues?